San Antonio Corporate Immigration Law Firm for Business-Based Immigration Matters

 The U.S. limits the number of EB-3 visas it issues each year to 40,000.
 Only 10,000 of these visas can go to unskilled workers.
 Depending on where your job candidate is from, there might be additional limitations on the number of available visas.

-If you have questions about EB-3 visas, contact The Lozano Law Firm, PLLC.
+If you have questions about EB-3 visas, contact Lozano Law Firm.
 An experienced business immigration lawyer can help you assess your options and build a comprehensive immigration strategy, as well as obtain the necessary labor certifications, and ensure your compliance with federal immigration law.
 To learn more about our approach to EB-3 visas, call us today.

 How Do I Get a Special Immigrant Visa?